The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 - The Outer Court. contained the Altar of Sacrifice and the Copper Basin of Water

-From man's side of the journey, moving near to God began at the gate of the court with the Altar of Sacrifice displayed at the far right in the diagram above marked by the arrow.
+From man's side of the journey, moving near to God began at the gate of the court with the Sacrificial altar.
+(See the arrow on the right in the diagram above.)

-The priest on behalf of the people progressively moved toward the Holy Place and finally into the Holy of Holies where the presence of God was said to dwell between the two cherubim.
-It was only the High Priest that was allowed to be in this most sacred space and it was only once a year that He was allowed to do so.
+The priest, on behalf of the people, progressively moved toward the Holy Place.
+Next, he moved to the Holy of Holies, where the presence of God was said to dwell between the two cherubim.
+It was only the High Priest that was allowed to be in this most sacred space, and it was only once a year that He was allowed to do so.